cyclosproject/cyclos4-ui/README.md

 - `ContentGetter.url(url)`: Performs an HTTP GET request and resolves the content body;
 - `ContentGetter.image(url)`: Shows an external image;
 - `ContentGetter.iframe(url)`: Includes a given page in an IFrame.
 To make the `iframe` adjust to the content of the contained page, uses the [iframe-resizer](https://github.com/davidjbradshaw/iframe-resizer) library, which works even across domains.
 The requirement is that the loaded page includes the following JavaScript: https://cdnjs.cloudflare.com/ajax/libs/iframe-resizer/3.6.3/iframeResizer.min.js;
 - `ContentGetter.cyclosPage(url)`: Fetches the content of a Cyclos floating page, created in 'Content' > 'Content management' > 'Menu and pages'.
 From there, select a configuration (if multiple), create a new Floating page and, after saving it, copy the URL.
-That URL is the parameter to be passed as parameter.
-This implemnentation uses Cyclos' `WEB-RPC` mechanism to fetch the content (as retrieving content pages is not in the Cyclos REST API so far), using the following URL: `<root>/web-rpc/menuEntry/menuItemDetails/<id>`.
+That URL need to be passed as the parameter.
+This implementation uses Cyclos' `WEB-RPC` mechanism to fetch the content (as retrieving content pages is not in the Cyclos REST API so far), using the following URL: `<root>/web-rpc/menuEntry/menuItemDetails/<id>`.
 As such, either Cyclos must be setup to allow CORS requests from the frontend URL, or a proxy should be setup to the `/web-rpc/menuEntry/menuItemDetails/` path, similar to the proxy to `/api` (as described above), and using a relative URL.
 Example: `/menuItemDetails/*` is proxied to `<root>/web-rpc/menuEntry/menuItemDetails/*`.
 In such case, the URL parameter would be `menuItemDetails/<id>`.

 When content has a `cacheKey`, it is cached locally in the browser, by default, for 1 hour.
 It is possible to change the `cacheSeconds` property to the desired number.
 If set to a negative number, the cache will never expire.
 The cache uses the browser local storage, so clearing the browser cache won't invalidade cached content.
 Instead, to locally remove cached content, browsers offer ways to remove website data.